 Craving pickles?
-Start making this quick pickled cucumbers recipe now and you’ll have crunchy pickled cucumbers to nosh on in just one hour!
+Start making this quick pickled cucumbers recipe now and you’ll have crunchy pickles to nosh on in just one hour!
 Only 10 minutes of prep time required to learn how to pickle cucumbers.
 This really is the best pickling cucumber recipe.
 It’s flavorful, quick and easy to make.

 You’ll always find jars of these quick pickled cucumbers, along with pickled onions, pickled peaches, pickled banana peppers and pickled peppers recipe, in my refrigerator.
 Pickled vegetables add so much depth and flavor to our favorite recipes.
 I love serving these as a side dish to our Korean Beef Bulgogi in addition to our Spicy Cucumber Salad.
 You can also add them to your favorite sandwiches or salads.

 If you’ve been wondering how to pickle cucumbers, you’ve come to the right place.
 Making them is a breeze.
 All you need is a few ingredients and 10 minutes.
 This doesn’t include the hour of marinating time, however.
 Here’s the easy steps:

 Step 1.
 Slice the cucumbers as thin and evenly as possible.
 I recommend using a Mandoline for best results.

 Step 2.
 Stuff as many sliced cucumbers as possible into a large jar, such as these glass mason jars (16 oz).
 Top with the crushed garlic.

 Step 3.
 Add the vinegar, sugar, salt, water and red pepper flakes (if using) to a bowl and stir until the sugar and salt are dissolved.

 Step 4.
 Pour the vinegar mixture over the cucumbers and marinate for at least an hour to develop the best flavor.